 Use about 10 inch size bowl to prepare dough.
 Pour warm water, mix in melted butter.

 Add salt, flour.
-Mix them well to prepare dough.
-Make sure it does not stick to your hands, if it does add approximately 2 tbs flour.
+Mix them well to prepare the dough.
+Make sure it does not stick to your hands if it does add approximately 2 tbs flour.
 Knead for 4-5 mins.
-Dough must be soft and smooth, but not too soft.
+The dough must be soft and smooth, but not too soft.
 Cover it with plastic wrap and let it rest for 15-20 mins.

 Meanwhile, wash scallions and spinach well.
 Dry them.
 Dice scallions about 1/4 inch.

 Mix it well by squeezing gently until soft.
 This is important.
-I used potato to soften the harsh taste of herbs, again it is optional.
+I used potatoes to soften the harsh taste of herbs, again it is optional.
 Dice potato about 1/8 inch cubes.

-Mix greens, diced potato and 1/4 cup vegetable oil.
-Flour table and start rolling out dough.
-Initially dough does not stick quickly, so do not over use flour.
+Mix greens, diced potato, and 1/4 cup vegetable oil.
+Flour table and start rolling out the dough.
+Initially, dough does not stick quickly, so do not overuse flour.